-Dr Emma Wood is a Senior Lecturer in the University of Edinburgh’s Centre for Cognitive and Neural Systems.
+Dr Emma Wood is a Senior Lecturer in the University of Edinburgh’s Centre for Discovery Brain Sciences.

 We look at how spatial navigation and memory are affected in neurodevelopmental disorders such as fragile X syndrome.